flashdato/Browser_Extension_Flashcard_Generator/README.md

 ## Overview

-This Firefox browser extension enables users to interact with dynamically generated flashcards on web pages using hand gestures via webcam.
-The flashcards appear in the popup, and users can answer or navigate them using simple gestures, providing an intuitive and hands-free studying experience.
+This Firefox browser extension allows users to interact with dynamically generated flashcards on web pages using hand gestures via webcam.
+The extension now includes a **Review Page** where users can test their knowledge on previously studied flashcards.
+The flashcards appear in the popup or the review page, and users can answer or navigate them using simple gestures, providing an intuitive and hands-free studying experience.

 ## Features

 - Popup-based UI for accessing flashcards
+- **Review Page** for testing knowledge on flashcards
 - Hand gesture recognition (e.g., next, previous, reveal answer)
 - Full backend integration for flashcard data storage and retrieval
 - Works within Firefox browser context